Warnings for Bactrim

 Some epidemiologic studies suggest that exposure to BACTRIM during pregnancy may be associated with an increased risk of congenital malformations, particularly neural tube defects, cardiovascular malformations, urinary tract defects, oral clefts, and club foot.
-If BACTRIM is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be advised of the potential hazards to the fetus [see Use In Specific Populations].
+If BACTRIM is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be advised of the potential hazards to the fetus (see PRECAUTIONS).

 Thrombocytopenia

 BACTRIM-induced thrombocytopenia may be an immune-mediated disorder.
 Severe cases of thrombocytopenia that are fatal or life threatening have been reported.
-Monitor patients for hematologic toxicity.
 Thrombocytopenia usually resolves within a week upon discontinuation of BACTRIM.

 Streptococcal Infections And Rheumatic Fever

-Treatment failure and excess mortality were observed when BACTRIM was used concomitantly with leucovorin for the treatment of HIV positive patients with Pneumocystis jirovecii pneumonia in a randomized placebo controlled trial.4 Avoid coadministration of BACTRIM and leucovorin during treatment of Pneumocystis jirovecii pneumonia.
+Treatment failure and excess mortality were observed when BACTRIM was used concomitantly with leucovorin for the treatment of HIV positive patients with P. jirovecii pneumonia in a randomized placebo-controlled trial.4 Avoid coadministration of BACTRIM and leucovorin during treatment of P. jirovecii pneumonia.

 Folate Deficiency